jirikavi/AngularJS-Toaster/README.md

     toaster.clear(toastInstance);
     ```

+    You can also provide each argument individually:
+    `toaster.clear(1, toastInstance.toastId);`

+    The following rules apply to the parameters passed to the `clear` function.

+    - If the `toasterId` is undefined, null, or does not exist AND a toaster container has
+    defined an Id, no toasts will be cleared for that container.
+    - If the `toasterId` is undefined or null, each toaster container without a defined Id will
+    be affected.
+    - If the `toasterId` is passed as `*`, all containers will be affected.
+    - if the `toasterId` is passed as `*` and a `toastId` is not defined, all toasts in all
+    containers will be removed.
+    - If the `toastId` is undefined or null, any container that is targeted via the above rules
+    will have all toasts removed from that container.
+    - If the `toastId` is defined, any container that is targeted via the above rules will remove
+    toasts that match the `toastId`.

 ### Timeout
 By default, toasts have a timeout setting of 5000, meaning that they are removed after 5000